Home Pagan symbols & customs Site search

 Bridgeton Station

-The station at Bridgeton Cross (or Brigton, as it is known locally) was first opened in 1892.
+The station at Bridgeton Cross (known locally as Brigton) was first opened in 1892.
 A victim of the 'Doctor' Beeching rail cuts, it closed down on 5 October 1964.

 As part of the Argyle Line project, the station reopened on 5 November 1979 as 'Bridgeton', to provide commuter services into Glasgow Central Station and on towards the western suburbs.